 Next, Packing Slip Messaging.
 On the packing slip itself, we printed messages to customers based on their purchase profiles.
 For new customers, we printed a Welcome Message referring them to the New Customer Kit in their box – the beginning of the “message sequence”.
 Current customers received messages based on what was in their order.
-Nowadays people refer to this tactic of messages in critical transactional communications as Transpromo.

 Default messaging for current customers was usually about programming – when they could tune in to see merchandise like the merchandise they just purchased.
 This was particularly important for the niche businesses like doll collecting, gardening, linens, and niche fashion because you have to gross up the niche audience for those shows or the Net Profit per Minute was too low.
 TV is hooking them on the niche, the packing slip message is maintaining their interest.

 Next in sequence was the Magazine.
 Yes, that’s Tony Little and Brenda Dygraf, for those of you hip to the infomercial world…

 At one time, this mag was mailed to every customer.
 Based on tests using control groups, we started to Optimize, killing off distribution first to people with no purchase in over 12 months, then killing off distribution to 1 time buyers, some of which were new customers.